jackyoh/ohara-docs/content/en/docs/master/manager_dev_guide.md

 ### Prepush

-We also provide a npm script to run Client\'s unit test, linting, and format all the JavaScript files with. **Ideally, you'd run this before pushing your code to the remote repo:**
+We also provide a npm script to run Client's unit test, linting, and format all the JavaScript files with. **Ideally, you'd run this before pushing your code to the remote repo:**